dghubble/gologin/README.md

     Endpoint:     githubOAuth2.Endpoint,
 }
 mux := http.NewServeMux()
+stateConfig := gologin.DebugOnlyCookieConfig
-mux.Handle("/login", ctxh.NewHandler(github.StateHandler(github.LoginHandler(config, nil))))
+mux.Handle("/login", ctxh.NewHandler(github.StateHandler(stateConfig, github.LoginHandler(config, nil))))
-mux.Handle("/callback", ctxh.NewHandler(github.StateHandler(github.CallbackHandler(config, issueSession(), nil))))
+mux.Handle("/callback", ctxh.NewHandler(github.StateHandler(stateConfig, github.CallbackHandler(config, issueSession(), nil))))
 ```

 The `StateHandler` checks for an OAuth2 state parameter cookie, generates a non-guessable state as a short-lived cookie if missing, and passes the state value in the ctx.
-StateHandler issues HTTPS-only cookies by default, so for development you may wish to pass `StateHandler` the optional `gologin.DebugOnlyCookieOptions`. ([info](#state-parameters))
+The `CookieConfig` allows the cookie name or expiration (default 60 seconds) to be configured.
+In production, use a config like `gologin.DefaultCookieConfig` which sets *Secure* true to require cookies be sent over HTTPS.
+If you wish to persist state parameters a different way, you may chain your own `ContextHandler`. ([info](#state-parameters))

 The `github` `LoginHandler` reads the state from the ctx and redirects to the AuthURL (at github.com) to prompt the user to grant access.
 Passing nil for the `failure` ContextHandler just means the `DefaultFailureHandler` should be used, which reports errors. ([info](#failure-handlers))